pgRouting/workshop/docs/chapters/shortest_path.rst

 .. note::

-	It's possible to show the result in QGIS.
+	It's possible to show the route in QGIS.
 It works for shortest path queries that return a geometry column.

-	* Create a database connection and add the "ways" table as a background layer
+	* Create a database connection and add the "ways" table as a background layer.
-	* Add another layer of the "ways" but select ``Build query`` before
+	* Add another layer of the "ways" table but select ``Build query`` before adding it.
-	* Type ``"gid"  IN ( SELECT gid FROM dijkstra_sp('ways',5700,6733))`` in the **SQL where clause** field
+	* Type ``"gid"  IN ( SELECT gid FROM dijkstra_sp('ways',5700,6733))`` into the **SQL where clause** field.

 	``SQL query`` can be also selected from the layer context menu.